Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 # ✨ Honors and Awards
+- *2022.10* National Scholarship for Postgradutes (Top 2%)
 - *2021.08* Adolescents Science and Technology Innovation Prize in Henan (10 students in Henan province each year)
 - *2021.06* Outstanding graduate in Henan (Top 2%)
 - *2021.04* The Academic Star of Zhengzhou University (1 student in Zhengzhou University each year)

 # 📖 Educations
-- *2021.09 - 2022.10 (now)*, Master, Cyber Science and Technology, University of Scienece and Technology of China.
+- *2021.09 - Now*, Master, Cyber Science and Technology, University of Scienece and Technology of China.
 - *2017.09 - 2021.06*, Bachelor, Computer Science, Zhengzhou University.